leesamuel423/leesamuel423/README.md

     "McMaster University Bachelors of Health Sciences Honours" ],
   interests: [
-    "amateur soccer player with an unhealthy addiction to watching Tottenham disappoint me", "ambitiously training for a marathon in 2024", "LOL and TFT player who stays optimistic despite losing most games", "uses books as melatonin"
+    "amateur soccer player with an unhealthy addiction to getting disappointed by Tottenham", "ambitiously training for a marathon in 2024", "LOL and TFT player who stays optimistic despite losing most games", "uses books as melatonin"